 But before proving its identity the client needs also to validate the CA public key as it is a two-way trust.
 The client will first check if the Public CA is also trustworthy.
 If the CA is trustworthy and valid, the client will answer the call by sending the endorsement credentials to the CA to prove its identity

-*Endorsement credentials contain the Public EK (EKpub) and information about the security properties of the TPM
+*Endorsement credentials contain the Public EK (EKpub), TPM Model, TPM Version and the TPM manufacturer name

 With this information, the Public CA will check if the TPM is not at risk (Revoked/Compromised).
 If everything is good to go it will create and sign it with a certificate (*EKCert) to prove that the EKpub is associated with a genuine hardware TPM.

 *The EKcert contains the EK public key and is signed by the manufacturer.

 After the client receives the certificate encrypted with the EKPub part (EKCert), it can use this certificate to start the attestation.
 But still, an important part is missing.